elastic/detection-rules/docs/experimental-machine-learning/problem-child.md

 #### 4. Verify enrichment fields

-Any documents corresponding to Windows process events should now be enriched with `problemchild.*`
+Any documents corresponding to Windows process events should now be enriched with `problemchild.*`.
+If you have the blocklist for the model enabled, you might also see the field `blocklist_label` appear in certain documents.